 Sometimes Venice feels like an open-air museum.
 However, Venice is a real city and has no opening or closing times.

 There are business hours for offices, shops, and activities, but the city does not close as, for example, a theme park would.

 Why are Venetians speaking Spanish?

-Venetians do not speak Spanish.
-Venetians speak Italian and the Venetian dialect, which indeed sounds at times more similar to Spanish than it does to Italian!
-In particular, Venetian is incredibly similar to Catalan, a language spoken by 9 million people on the east coast of Spain.
+Indeed, in many instances, Venetian is surprisingly similar to Catalan, a language spoken by 9 million people on the east coast of Spain.